 Retired U.S. Marine Corps, Nancy Schilliro joined the Marine Reserves in April 2003.
 She trained for 10 months in embarkation logistics, and was deployed to a base in Al Asad, Iraq in March 2004.
 Near the end of her deployment, she was injured when a mortar round went off near a large diesel fuel bladder.
 The incident shattered the retina in her right eye causing it to be removed and having to install a prosthetic eye.
 In 2009, she has transitioned into a career with Wounded Warrior Project as a benefits liaison, working strictly for Project Odyssey, to provide others the same experience she had by participating in Project Odyssey.
 Nancy has a purple heart for being injured in combat.

-Celebrating the Knicks Hoops for Troops program presented by Delta, the New York Knicks recognized retired U.S. Marine Corp Sergeant David Brahe for the month of January.
+Celebrating the Knicks Hoops for Troops program, the New York Knicks recognized retired U.S. Marine Corp Sergeant David Brahe for the month of January.

 From 1993-1996, David served in Operation Restore Hope and Operation Distant Runner.
 During the first operation, David and his fellow Marines created a protected environment for conducting humanitarian operations in southern Somalia and routinely took sniper fire working patrols and security.
 During Operations Distant Runner, David and his compatriots helped evacuate 148 American citizens and 82 others from civil unrest in Rwanda.

-Celebrating Knicks Hoops for Troops program presented by Delta, the New York Knicks recognized Staff Sergeant Jim Devary for the month of December.
+Celebrating Knicks Hoops for Troops program, the New York Knicks recognized Staff Sergeant Jim Devary for the month of December.
 Jim enlisted in the United States Army in 1999, and has since served in several units and assignments.